TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-lerna-monorepo.md

 The `references` key was created by the Vite template when I bootstrapped my original repo.
 Bizarrely, it's a TypeScript project reference.
 As far as I can tell, it's a hack that allows the IDE to type check `vite.config.ts` correctly.
 Vite is a TypeScript application built on NodeJS.
 Your project's Vite config is a TypeScript source file which needs TypeScript compiler options appropriate for Node rather than a browser.

-This pair of files is mirrored at the package level
+The use of paired `tsconfig.build.json` and `tsconfig.json` files continues at the package level.
+They extend the corresponding root file and specify which source files are in scope.

 ```
 {